 As a bilingual physician and educator, Dr. Flavia Mercado teaches the value of cultural competency.
-More than sharing a language, cultural competency requires that physicians are aware of cultural differences and treat all patients respectfully, an ideal Mercado instills in every medical student she teaches as well as at the national level.
+More than sharing a language, cultural competency requires that physicians are aware of cultural differences and treat all patients respectfully, an ideal Mercado instills in every medical student she teaches.

 Flavia Mercado was born in Fort Lewis, Washington in 1962.
 She earned her undergraduate degree in biology in 1984, and her doctor of medicine degree in 1988 from Atlanta's Emory University School of Medicine.
 She held an internship at Emory University Affiliated Hospitals, from 1988 to 1989, and completed her pediatric residency at Children's National Medical Center George Washington University in Washington, D.C., from 1989 to 1991.
 Dr. Mercado was in private practice in Chevy Chase, Maryland from 1991 to 1995 while serving as clinical professor/primary care preceptor at the George Washington University Medical Center, and from 1996 to 2002, she was a pediatrician at Atlanta's Lindbergh Children's Center, the Whiteford Elementary School Clinic, and the Coan Middle School Clinic.